September 7th, 2011Conference

 At the Incubate DIY Conference on September 16, we’ll have the Dutch premiere of the PressPausePlay documentary, a film about hope, fear and digital culture.
 The film was previously screened at Sonar Barcelona and SXSW in Texas.
 The documentary contains interviews with amongst

 others Seth Godin, Moby, Robyn, Andrew Keen, Olafur Arnalds, Sean Parker, Bill Drummond (who will also give a lecture and performance at the conference), Hank Shocklee and Christopher Weingarten.
 Watch the trailer for the film above.
-You can watch more short interviews on the website of the film.
+You can watch more short interviews on the .

 After the screening of the film, there will be a panel with o.a.
 Philip Marthinsen (producer of PressPausePlay), Dwight Witherspoon of Ericsson Sweden,